PiStorm/pistorm.github.io/_pages/p96setup.md

 ![step_05](/assets/images/p96/step_05.png)

 Give this setting a name, keep it short.
-Something like ``VC4`` should be just fine.
-Now, attach the setting to the Emu68 VC4 board (via the pull down menu)
+Something like ``Videocore`` should be just fine.
+Now, attach the setting to the Emu68 Videocore board (via the pull down menu).
+Note, in this screenshot there is reference in the screenshots to Emu68 VC4 which was the previous name of the driver.
+In your case this should say ``Videocore`` but otherwise should look the same.

 ![step_06](/assets/images/p96/step_06.png)

 Use the same technique to populate resolutions.
 Create at least one, something like 640x480 should be fine as a first try.
 Subsequently, for every resolution you have created, attach the color modes, e.g. 256colors, HiColor, TrueAlpha.
 You can of course add more color modes to a single resolution if you wish.
+However, if you want to change the resolution you need to do this BEFORE adding the colour modes!

 Now, this is the moment where you can press the ``Test`` button and actually see the created video mode on HDMI output from your RaspberryPi!
 Save the changes, Picasso96Mode will inform you that a reboot is necessary now.
 Just follow the instruction in the dialog box and the machine will be rebooted.